postmates/PMJSON/README.md

 #### Development

 * Add full support for decimal numbers (on supported platforms).
-This takes the form of a new `JSON` variant `.decimal`, any relevant accessors, and full parsing/decoding support with the new option `.useDecimalNumbers`.
-With this option, any number that would have been decoded as a `Double` will be decoded as an `NSDecimalNumber` instead.
+This takes the form of a new `JSON` variant `.decimal`, any relevant accessors, and full parsing/decoding support with the new option `.useDecimals`.
+With this option, any number that would have been decoded as a `Double` will be decoded as a `Decimal` instead.
 * Add a set of `forEach` accessors for working with arrays, similar to the existing `map` and `flatMap` accessors.

 #### v1.2.1 (2016-10-27)